-I am Ryan Jerue, a Software Engineer working remotely at Amazon from Saratoga Springs, New York.
+I am Ryan Jerue, a Software Engineer working for Amazon in Arlington, Virginia.
 My focus is in creating scalable web systems.
 I can be contacted by email over ryan at jerue dot org.

 Hello world.
 I'm back!
 It's been a long hiatus since I've written anything so

 here we go.
 Welcome to my new website!
 I wanted to share how I made it.
 I've

 actually gone through a few iterations of this.
 So I thought I thought it

 might be fun to explain how I got here.